Compared with the benefit system we have now, universal credit will be different in a number of ways.

 - If you are working and pay tax through the PAYE system your benefit will be calculated on income figures your employer sends to HMRC

-- It will not be necessary to tell the Department of Work and Pensions (DWP) about every change in income
+- You don’t have to tell the Department for Work and Pensions (DWP) about every change in income

-- Housing benefit will be paid directly to you and not the landlord
+- Money for your rent will be paid directly to you and not to your landlord

 - Some expenses, for example, childcare will need to be updated regularly on your account (probably monthly).

 What benefits are being replaced?

 - Child tax credit

 - Working tax credit (including help with childcare costs)